ECTS | Code | Availability |

 b.
 Process automation with BPM

-ç.
-Use of the Bonitasoft tool
+c.
+Use of a BPMN tool

 d.
 Practical case application – Business support solution